ProCode-Software/proicons/site/src/docs/packages/react.md

 ---
-title: ProIcons React
+title: React
 ---

-# ProIcons React
+# ProIcons for React
-Icon library that can easily be used in [React](https://react.dev) applications, with support for tree-shaking.
+Icon library with high-quality, customizable SVGs that can easily be used in [React](https://react.dev) applications, with support for tree-shaking.

 [View on NPM](https://npmjs.com/package/@proicons/react)